openequella/openequella.github.io/guides/GlossaryOfTerms.md

 **Fuzzy search** - Uses the tilde ‘~’ symbol at the end of a single word search term to search for words similar in spelling to the entered term.

-**Generate reports** - Page where a variety of pre-configured reports can be run, typically accessed through the Administer group in the navigation pane on the EQUELLA Home page.
+**Generate reports** - Page where a variety of pre-configured reports can be run, typically accessed through the Administer group in the navigation pane on the openEQUELLA Home page.
 Reports are configured with the Administration Console Reporting tool.

 **Googlebook search** - Contribution wizard control that allows users to search for Google™ Books content to be added to a contributed item.